hapostgres/pg_auto_failover/docs/fault-tolerance.rst

 ---------------

 The pg_auto_failover monitor is responsible for running regular health-checks with every PostgreSQL node it manages.
-An health-check is successul when it is able to connect to the PostgreSQL node using the PostgreSQL protocol (libpq), imitating the ``pg_isready`` command.
+A health-check is successul when it is able to connect to the PostgreSQL node using the PostgreSQL protocol (libpq), imitating the ``pg_isready`` command.

-How frequent those health checks are (20s by default), the PostgreSQL connection timeout in use (5s by default) and how many times to retry in case of a failure before marking the node unhealthy (2 by default) are GUC variables that you can set on the Monitor node itself.
+How frequent those health checks are (20s by default), the PostgreSQL connection timeout in use (5s by default), and how many times to retry in case of a failure before marking the node unhealthy (2 by default) are GUC variables that you can set on the Monitor node itself.
 Remember, the monitor is implemented as a PostgreSQL extension, so the setup is a set of